pausethelogic/aws-ip-lookup/README.md

 A command-line tool for checking if a public IP address belongs to an AWS service.

+The tool downloads the latest AWS IP ranges from the official [AWS IP Address Ranges](https://ip-ranges.amazonaws.com/ip-ranges.json) page and caches them locally for faster lookups.
+The tool can search by IP address, AWS service, and AWS region.

 ## Features

 - Search AWS IP ranges by IP address